jeremybanka/wayforge/packages/atom.io/README.md

 - [ ] resettable selectors
 - [ ] subscribe to transactions
 - [ ] subscribe to token creation
-- [ ] logging levels (debug, info, warn, error)
 - [ ] store observation api

 ## fixes & improvements
-- [x] refactor selector dependencies to be asymmetrical
-- [ ] tokens explicitly contain the key of their family
 - [ ] apply and emit transactions all at once

 ## documentation